Nsustain/.github/profile/README.md

 College students.
 Internet strangers.
 Open-source developers.

-We are the kind of people who were tired of writing code that merely tries to generate more money through ads.
-We needed to take a break and wanted to work on projects that we truly care about.
+We are the kind of people who are tired of seeing codes whose only purpose is make more money with more ad clicks.
+We wanted to find projects that we truly care about.

 <br>